Understanding the Context

 Written by Tanay Gokhale

 The meat industry in India rears chickens, goats, sheep, buffalo and (the controversial) cows.
-To sustain these animals, substantial quantities of land, water and food are required — resources that also happen to be essential to feed, clothe and nourish 1.3 billion bodies in India.
+To sustain these animals, substantial quantities of land, water and food are required — resources that also happen to be essential to feed, clothe and nourish 1.3 billion human bodies in India.

 The Water Footprint